apoikos/pkg-xmobar/readme.md

 - Args: list of maildirs in form `[("name1","path1"),...]`.
 Paths may start with a '~' to expand to the user's home directory.
-- This plugin requires inotify support in your linux kernel and the [hinotify] package.
+- This plugin requires inotify support in your Linux kernel and the [hinotify] package.
 To activate, pass `--flags="with_inotify"` during compilation.
 - Example: